-Delivering tangible, practical, and emotional support to breast cancer patients in the Greater Seacoast area on their individual paths to wellness and healing.
+Delivering tangible, practical, and emotional support to breast cancer patients in the local Greater Seacoast area on their individual paths to wellness and healing.
 If you are battling metastatic breast cancer locally in Southern NH or ME please ask if the Jessica Moore fund can help support you.

 Since its founding in 1947, Dana-Farber has been committed to providing adults and children with cancer with the best treatment available today while developing tomorrow's cures through cutting-edge research.

 METAvivor is the sole organization in the United States that puts 100% of funds raised to stage IV metastatic breast cancer research grants.
 If you want to find a cure for breast cancer METAvivor should be your organization of choice.

 Metastatic breast cancer, also known as MBC, stage IV or Advanced Breast Cancer, is cancer that has spread beyond the breast and lymph nodes under the arm.
 The most common sites of metastases are the bones, lungs, liver and brain.

 13 Facts MBCN would like everyone to know about metastatic breast cancer: